senimanuel/mygit-demo/reaadme.md

 ## Context

-EMS currently operates a hybrid operational model across multiple applications:
+EMS operates a mixed infrastructure model across multiple application domains:

 * **Flow Control**
 * **Marketing**
 * **TAPI**
 * **Hygiene**

-While EMS has begun adopting modern practices in certain areas, the overall infrastructure mindset remains partially aligned with a traditional “Pets” model.
+While EMS has adopted modern delivery practices in certain areas, infrastructure management across the organisation still reflects elements of the traditional “Pets” model.

 This page outlines:

-* The specific challenges EMS faces
+* EMS’s current state
-* The structural differences across application groups
+* The specific challenges unique to EMS
-* The risks of remaining in the current state
+* A pragmatic transition approach
-* The practical pathway to transition
+* How EMS can leverage existing assets (including test servers)
-* The measurable benefits to EMS
+* The measurable benefits of adopting a Cattle mindset

 ---